KatherineMichel/digital-commonplace/README.md

 Formerly known as "The List", this is my Digital Commonplace.
 I came across the idea of a [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book) in an article about how Naveen [stays organized](https://superorganizers.substack.com/p/how-naveen-keeps-track).
 My Digital Commonplace is a device for helping me remember knowledge and is unique to who I am.
 It's not intended to be *perfect*.
 It's an informal, living document filled with my own personal learnings and notes.

 <!--
+https://twitter.com/ValaAfshar/status/1355149785485996035 | Vala Afshar on Twitter: "KOBE BRYANT’S 10 RULES: 1.
+Get better every single day 2.
+Prove them wrong 3.
+Work on your weaknesses 4.
+Execute what you practiced 5.
+Learn from greatness 6.
+Learn from wins and losses 7.
+Practice mindfulness 8.
+Be ambitious 9.
+Believe in your team 10.
+Learn storytelling https://t.co/sij1mzSNry" / Twitter

 https://www.notion.so/ | Notion – The all-in-one workspace for your notes, tasks, wikis, and databases. https://todoist.com/ | 503 Service Temporarily Unavailable https://1password.com/ | Password Manager for Families, Businesses, Teams | 1Password